waimea-jlerch/200DTD-assesment/docs/Design.md

 <!-- Replace this text with a clear explanation of what the implication means. -->

 **Why is this relevant to this project?** <br>
 My system should meet the needs and problem that my end-user and I had discussed which is how the system will help increase the efficiency of keeping track of the students that will be participating in extra curricular events that the international department is holding.
-I should design to that my system has simple language that most international students will understand suitable for different English background that each student have and a consistant interface that will be usable for everyone even if they are not good with IT.
+I should design to that my system has simple language that most international students will understand suitable for different English background that each student could have and a consistant interface that will be usable for everyone even if they are not good with IT.

 <!-- Replace this text with an explanation of why the implication is relevant to this particular project. -->
 <!-- Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication. --> I will have to regularly keep in touch with my end-user about my system progress and get feedback on if the project is going in the right track and improve based on their feedback.